shelkesays/python-courses/README.md

 6. Programming for everybody by University of Machigan from Coursera
 7. Programming Languages by University of Washington from Coursera
 8. Exercises from Head First Python
+9. Exercises from Hacking Ciphers by AI Sweigart
+10. Exercises from Gray hat python by Justin Seitz